Mungert69/FreeNetworkMonitorBlog/content/posts/PreparingYourNetworkForPostQuantumCryptography.md

 featured: false
 draft: false
 ---
 As post-quantum cryptography becomes a necessity in today’s world, network professionals and security-conscious users must take action to prepare their systems for quantum-safe standards.
-In this blog post, we’ll walk you through a hands-on example using the Free Network Monitor Assistant to evaluate your network’s readiness for post-quantum encryption, step by step.
+In this blog post, we’ll walk you through a hands-on example using the Quantum Ready Monitor Assistant to evaluate your network’s readiness for post-quantum encryption, step by step.
 Our focus is on practical actions to help future-proof your network’s encryption infrastructure.

 Introduction: Getting Started with Quantum-Safety Checks

 Let’s imagine you’re responsible for securing your organization’s main website, companyexample.com, and want to know if it’s protected with post-quantum cryptography.
 You want clear answers: Does your server support quantum-safe algorithms?
 Are your TLS endpoints exposed to quantum threats?
-Here’s how you can use the Free Network Monitor Assistant to find out.
+Here’s how you can use the Quantum Ready Monitor Assistant to find out.

 Step 1: Add Your Host for Quantum Monitoring